LEARN MORE ABOUT

 Impervious Surfaces: I want us to reconsider the decision made in 2024 to increase the amount of impervious surfaces that can be constructed on lots from 30% to 50%.
 This change will allow existing homeowners on larger lots to add significant new impervious surfaces.
 In an era when climate change is placing tremendous stress on pollinators and our capacity to handle increased flooding, this change is going in the wrong direction and seems unwise.

 The Longview Transaction: One major disappointment during my tenure was the City Council’s decision not to move forward with acquiring 36 acres from the Northeast Agricultural Trust for permanent conservation.
 Located in the heart of the Great Swamp, this property would have been a strong investment of Open Space Fund dollars, especially given the bargain price of just over $12,000 per acre.
 I hope this opportunity returns to the Council for reconsideration in the future.
-My commentary on this transaction is here.
+My commentary on this transaction is here and comments at the City Council are here.

-Tree Protection and Meadow Management: Our City Plan sets as a two objectives to “amend City regulations to address tree protection in connection with new development activity” and to “actively engage in removal of non-native, invasive tree and plant species on public land”.
-I would like to see the City adopt an ordinance that protects heritage trees on property that is to be developed, and I would like to develop management plans for our meadows to protect wetlands, address invasives and plant native flowers and trees.
+Tree Protection and Meadow Management: Among its objectives, our City Plan has these two: “amend City regulations to address tree protection in connection with new development activity” and “actively engage in removal of non-native, invasive tree and plant species on public land”.
+I would like to see the City adopt an ordinance that protects heritage trees on property that is to be developed, and I would like to develop management plans for our meadows to protect wetlands, address invasives and to plant native flowers and trees.
 I suspect many community members would be excited to participate in this effort.